-It’s hard to choose the best 1984 quotes, because every paragraph is made of beauty.
-However, I absolutely love this book, it’s easily one of my all time favorites.
+It’s hard to choose the best 1984 quotes, because every paragraph is beautifully constructed.
+I absolutely love this book, it’s easily one of my all time favorites.
 So it was well worth the time to analyze them all.
 George Orwell was a master with linguistics.

 Not only that, but it seems like he gave an instruction manual to the elites to follow on how to subvert a country, because many of the things he fictionally stated the ministries did – our own politicians also do.